 Q. I read your article about preventing leg cramps with a bar of soap under your bottom sheet.
-I am a cyclist and often suffer from leg cramps in bed.
+As a cyclist, I often suffer from leg cramps in bed.

-I would like to know the specifics of the possible soap solution.
+Can you tell me the specifics of the possible soap solution?
 Do you just slide a new bar of soap under your bottom sheet?
 Does it matter what type of soap?

 A. What we hear from readers is that a wide range of soaps will work for this remedy.
 Apparently, French grandmothers have advocated this approach for decades if not longer.

 To try it, unwrap a bar of soap.
 We think some sort of scent in the soap is essential for this remedy to work.
 Place the bar under your bottom sheet near where your legs will rest.
 When it stops working, either replace it or score the surface to help it continue to release scent.